RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------------
 # Security Notes

-The threat model here is a single-tenant homelab on a private tailnet, and the design leans on that.
-Anyone reproducing this on a less trusted network should read these four items first.
+The threat model is a single-tenant homelab on a private tailnet, and the design depends materially upon that premise.
+Anyone reproducing it on a less trusted network should evaluate the following conditions first.

 **Cookies are not origin-scoped.** Giving each site its own subdomain isolates `localStorage`, `sessionStorage`, and same-origin requests.
 It does not isolate cookies.
 Cookies are scoped by domain, ignore the port, and can be set on any parent domain that is not a public suffix. `internal.white.fm` is not in the Public Suffix List, which means JavaScript on `anything.pages.internal.white.fm` can set a cookie with `Domain=.internal.white.fm`, and the browser will then attach that cookie to requests for every other service in the zone.
 If you plan to host untrusted or agent-generated HTML alongside authenticated internal services, put the site host on a separate registrable domain rather than on a subdomain of the one your services already use.